01) Fuel feed Pump

-The fuel is led to the plunger space through suction valve and after getting compressed, the fuel moves out through pressure valve into the pressure chamber from where it goes to the filter and then to the fuel injection pump.
+The fuel is led to the plunger space through a suction valve and after getting compressed, the fuel moves out through the pressure valve into the pressure chamber from where it goes to the filter and then to the fuel injection pump.

 To avoid the wastage of fuel, a leakage channel is provided, so it collects heated fuel from the stuffing box and feeds it again to the inlet pipe.

-During the upward stroke of the plunger, suction is created in plunger space and fuel is sucked in, through suction valve.
+During the upward stroke of the plunger, suction is created in plunger space and fuel is sucked in, through a suction valve.

-During the downward stroke, caused by a cam arrangement, the fuel below the plunger is compressed, which forces the suction valve to close and pressure valve (Outlet valve) to open.
+During the downward stroke, caused by a cam arrangement, the fuel below the plunger is compressed, which forces the suction valve to close and the pressure valve (Outlet valve) to open.

 The fuel thus flows out under pressure1 kilogram/cm² into the pressure chamber.

-The construction and working of fuel feed pump are so easy that anyone can understand it easily.
+The construction and working of the fuel feed pump are so easy that anyone can understand it easily.